‘Race’, gender, marijuana & sport

 Prof Jacquelyn Allen-Collinson and MTOUGH Director, Dr Lee Crust, together with Dr Christian Swann of the University of Wollongong, Australia have been undertaking a phenomenological research project on the lived experience of high altitude mountaineering.
 Particular themes that have emerged from the findings cohere around endurance and mental toughness in the rarefied air of the so-called ‘death zone’ of high altitude peaks (those above 8000m).
 This form of mountaineering demands a combination of intense cognitive and corporeal endurance, and takes place in extreme environments, including some of the most hostile and dangerous terrain on earth.

-In the most recent article, published in Sociology in December 2017, endurance is analysed as cognitively, corporeally and interactionally lived and communicated, in the form of ‘endurance work’.
+In an article published in Sociology, endurance is analysed as cognitively, corporeally and interactionally lived and communicated, in the form of ‘endurance work’.
 Data emanate from in-depth interviews with 18 high-altitude mountaineers, 10 of whom experienced the 2015 avalanche on Mount Everest.

 Over the last fifteen years or so there has been a huge growth in interest in local food in cities and towns throughout the western world.
 A 12-month HART research project on ‘Local Food in Lincolnshire: improving access to healthy, affordable food for all’ was completed in 2016.
 The research involved extensive mapping of a range of food outlets and ‘healthy food’ schemes in the city of Lincoln, working in collaboration with colleagues in the City of Lincoln Council, Lincolnshire County Council and with a range of local organisations.